MarcDrexler/3Commas.BotCreator/README.md

 - Add as many bots you want
 - Uses pairs at the highest volume first
   - If there is an existing bot with the name of the new bot, it will be skipped.
-Name Schema is: "{prefix} {Long/Short} Bot {Pair}".
-You can specify a prefix for the bot name.
     This way you can create 10 Bots, and another day the next 10 Bots without having to worry about duplicates.
+    You can specify your own name schema.
+There are existing placeholders for Strategy and Pair.
 - Signals currently available: Manual, Nonstop, TradingView, RSI
 - Buys tokens for your new Short bots via market buy order